-This Rustic Zucchini Tian is one of my favorite dishes from childhood.
-My Egyptian father would make this as a side dish when having guests over – but he would never call it anything this fancy- to him, it was just “baked squash”.
+This baked zucchini dish, or Rustic Zucchini Tian is one of my favorite dishes from childhood.
+My Egyptian father would make this as a side dish when having guests over – or as a vegan main, served over rice – but he would never call it anything this fancy.
+To him, it was simply “baked squash”.
 In our house, my dad was often in the kitchen along-side my mom.
 He loved to cook.
 He had a way with vegetables, turning simple produce into something spectacular, often without the use of meat or dairy.

 I believe he learned this from growing up in a small primitive Egyptian village, where food was scarce.
 They had to make do with what they had, creating flavor out of the simplest of ingredients.
 He cooked with nothing but a good palate, practice and a little intuition.
 As an adult, even when he became moderately successful, he was always frugal, especially in the kitchen.

 The story of how he ended up in Los Angeles, all the way from a tiny poverty stricken village in Egypt is one of my favorites.
 And it is the reason that I truly believe anything is possible for us in this life.